Claim: Person in a state of undress is accidentally left behind at a roadside rest stop by a spouse.

 He put her on the pillion seat, and they gave chase.
 A short time later, Uncle was astounded to be overtaken by a motorcycle ridden by a leather-clad bikie and his nearly nude wife.

 Accidental highway abandonment (minus the nudity) actually does occur on a regular basis, though not always to wives and husbands.
 One family unwittingly left their nine-year-old boy in a California gas station.
 A senator from Indiana left his campaign director in a Tennessee rest stop.
-And, of course, the number of spouses left at rest stops boggles the imagination.
+And news accounts about spouses left behind at gas stations, rest areas, and other roadside facilities turn up regularly, such as this October 2013 dispatch from the Associated Press:

 Which indeed appears to be the case.
 When told as lore, these stories often include elements of nudity, adding levels of mortification their real-life counterparts lack.
 In real incidents people may be left stranded with no money or credit cards and with no way to contact the departing drivers, but they are usually fully dressed.